 The simulations were executed using the fourth edition of the Grand-Unified Magnetosphere-Ionosphere Coupling Simulation (GUMICS-4), in which a 3D MHD magnetosphere is coupled with a spherical electrostatic ionosphere (Janhunen et al., 2012).
-The finite volume MHD solver solves the ideal MHD equations with the separation of the magnetic field to a curl-free (dipole) component and divergent-free component created by currents external to the Earth ( $\mathbf{B} = \mathbf{B_0} + \mathbf{B_1}(t)$ ) (Tanaka, 1994).
-The MHD simulation box has dimensions of 32 ... -224 $R_E$ in $X{GSE}$ direction and -64 ... +64 $R_E$ in both $Y{GSE}$ and $Z{GSE}$ directions, while the inner boundary is spherical with a radius of 3.7 $R_E$ .
+The finite volume MHD solver solves the ideal MHD equations with the separation of the magnetic field to a curl-free (dipole) component and divergent-free component created by currents external to the Earth ($\mathbf{B} = \mathbf{B}0 + \mathbf{B}1(t)$) (Tanaka, 1994).
+The MHD

+- 5 simulation box has dimensions of 32 ... -224 R_E in X{GSE} direction and -64 ... +64 R_E in both Y{GSE} and Z{GSE} directions, while the inner boundary is spherical with a radius of 3.7 R_E .
 GUMICS-4 uses temporal subcycling and adaptive cartesian octogrid to improve temporal and spatial resolution in key regions, which means that it only runs on a single processor due to difficulties in parallelizing computations with two adaptive grids.
 The temporal subcycling reduces the number of MHD computations an order of magnitude while maintaining the local Courant-Friedrichs-Levy (CFL) constraint (J.L.
-Lions, 2000, p.
-121 - 151).
+Lions, 2000, - 10 p.
+121 151).
 The adaptive grid ensures that whenever there are large gradients, the grid is refined thus resolving smaller-scale features especially close to boundaries and current sheets.

 The ionospheric grid is triangular and densest in the auroral oval, while in the polar caps the grid is still rather dense, with about 180 km and 360 km spacing used in the two regions, respectively.
 The ionosphere is driven by field-aligned currents and electron precipitation from the magnetosphere as well as by solar EUV ionisation.
-Field-aligned currents contribute to the cross-polar cap potential through where $\bf J$ is current density, $\Sigma$ is the height-integrated conductivity tensor, $\phi$ is the ionospheric potential, $V_n$ the neutral wind caused by the Earth's rotation, $j{||}$ is the field-aligned current, and $(\hat{\bf b}\cdot\hat{\bf r})$ is the cosine of the angle between the magnetic field direction $\hat{\bf b}$ and the radial direction $\hat{\bf r}$ (Janhunen et al., 2012).
-Electron precipitation and solar EUV ionisation have contributions on the height-integrated Pedersen and Hall conductivities with solar EUV ionisation parametrized by the 10.7 cm solar radio flux that has a numerical value of $100\times 10^{-22}~{\rm W/m^2}$ .
-Electron precipitation affects the altitude-resolved ionospheric electron densities, and are used when computing the height-integrated Pedersen and Hall conductivities.
-The details on the ionsopheric part of GUMICS-4 can be found in Janhunen and Huuskonen (1993) and Janhunen (1996).
+Field-aligned currents contribute to the where \mathbf{J} is current density, Σ is the height-integrated conductivity tensor, φ is the ionospheric potential, V_n the neutral wind caused by the Earth's rotation, $j{||}$ is the field-aligned current, and $(\hat{\mathbf{b}} \cdot \hat{\mathbf{r}})$ is the cosine of the angle between the magnetic field direction $\hat{\mathbf{b}}$ and the radial direction $\hat{\mathbf{r}}$ (Janhunen et al., 2012).
+Electron precipitation and solar EUV ionisation have contributions